tfgg/yournextmep/_candidates/eu2014/conservative/nosheena-mobarik.md

 person: nosheena-mobarik
 region: scotland
 party: conservative
-title: Scotland - Conservative Party - Nosheena Mobarik
+title: Nosheena Mobarik is running for MEP in Scotland for the Conservative Party
 incumbent: false
 ---